 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Speaking: Talking to others to convey information effectively.

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

-In the United States, there were 296,100 jobs for Financial Analyst in 2016.
+There were about 296,100 jobs for Financial Analyst in 2016 (in the United States).
 New jobs are being produced at a rate of 10.8% which is above the national average.
 The Bureau of Labor Statistics predicts 32,100 new jobs for Financial Analyst by 2026.
-Due to new job openings and attrition, there will be an average of 29,000 job openings in this field each year.
+There will be an estimated 29,000 positions for Financial Analyst per year.